jehanzaib97/realstateapp/dev_log.md

     Add the headerShown to false in layout to remove the header from the app so that real UI can be implimented Change view to <SafeAreaView> to remove to fit the text in screen create the rest of the components

+Fifth Commit - Setting up appwrite for Google Auth\
+    Create an account on appwrite and create a new project\
+    Go to Auth -> Setting -> Google auth\
+    Complete the rest of the process\
+    Add a new platform in appwrite for web app.
+Set the second option to * \
+    create a new .env.local file in root folder\
+    Add appwrite project id and endpoint\

+    Create a lib folder and create appwrrite.ts file\
+    set the connection, login, logout etc functions in appwrite.ts file\
+    impliment the newly created login function inside handleLogin function in signin.tsx create useAppwrite.ts file in lib folder and add the repeated code into functions create global-provider.tsx in lib to check auth and fetch current user Update the _layout.tsx to include the global provider if you get the error in loggin using Google.
+Check the error details and add the redirect URL to google OAuth console update the sign-in.tsx file to redirect logged in users to the home page create a new parent layout in root folder to redirect the logged in and not logged in users accordingly